MARKET serves market-driven California cuisine in an upscale community.

 We cut through the Del Mar racetrack traffic and drove east, passing a stretch of fields and horse stables that eventually gave way to two small buildings on our left.
 A valet-only parking lot was stacked with luxury cars and a nearby side street hosted waiting limos and more luxury cars, almost all of them surely there for MARKET, the hottest restaurant in Del Mar.
 There are still five months left before New Year’s, so it’s not worth tallying the ballots yet, but MARKET is an early contender for Top Meal of 2008.

 Carl Schroeder opened MARKET about two years ago after working for Bradley Ogden at nearby Arterra and in Marin County at the revered Lark Creek Inn.
 He also learned from culinary superstar Michael Mina at Aqua in San Francisco.
 Schroeder relies on Chef de Cuisine John Thompson and Sous Chef Leif Thornquist to help execute his market-driven vision.
 Schroeder takes advantage of MARKET’s location five minutes from Chino Farm, which turns out some of Southern California’s best produce.

-At first, we received slices of baguette with a ramekin of house-whipped butter.
-This was fine, but not nearly as exciting as the moment when our waiter delivered a basket of fluffy jalapeno corn muffins, still hot from the oven.
+At first, we received baguette slices with a ramekin of house-whipped butter.
+This was fine, but not nearly as exciting as the moment when our waiter delivered a basket of fluffy jalapeño corn muffins, still hot from the oven.

 Blue Cheese Soufflé & Organic Stone Fruit ($14.95) was better than it sounded, moist and substantial, topped with candied almonds and peach emulsion.
 Butter lettuce featured sliced peaches, top and bottom, plus more candied almond slivers, crumbled cheese and apricot preserves.
 It was a summery winner.